StrongLoop-Evangelists/workshop-band-app/blog/00-getting-started.md

 ### What's the name of your application?

 ```
-➜  workshop-band-app git:(master) lb
+$ lb
 ?
-What's the name of your application? (workshop-band-app)
+What's the name of your application? (work-folder-name)
 ```

 The first step is to name our application.
 Let's call it: `band-app`.